coding-nomadic/coding-nomadic/README.md

 👀 I’m interested in building java backend services and scripting with python.

-🌱 I’m currently learning kubernetes, react js and reactive programming in java
+🌱 I’m currently learning kubernetes, angular and reactive programming in java

 💞️ I’m looking to collaborate on open source and personal projects for fun.